 Pan-Seared Salmon with Spinach is an easy and healthy Mediterranean style dinner.
 Your family will love all the veggies!
 Ready in 30 minutes.
-Gluten-free, high in protein, KETO friendly dinner.
+This recipe is gluten-free and high in protein.

 One of my favorite dinners ever is a creamy Tuscan salmon with spinach.
 This recipe is very similar to Tuscan salmon, except it doesn't have any cream.
 Of course, salmon and spinach is not the only flavor combination there is.
 I also recommend salmon with asparagus, as well as cilantro lime salmon.